RALEIGH, N.C. – The cheerful after-effects of a satiating meal and celebrating Thanksgiving dinner together didn’t last long unfortunately.

 An opportunity late in the first couldn’t convert.

-Watson’s redirect early in the second period made the task that more daunting, trailing 3-0.
+Watson’s redirect early in the second period made the task that more daunting.

-Playing their sixth back-to-back set of the season, the Hurricanes travel to Tampa Bay and face a “high-level team” on Saturday, as alternate captain Jordan Martinook put it.
+Playing their sixth back-to-back set of the season, the Hurricanes travel to Tampa Bay and face a “high-level team” on Saturday.

 They’ll try to even up a 2-3 record in back-end games.

-“We need to bring the same start,” Martinook said.
+“We need to bring the same start,” alternate captain Jordan Martinook noted.